 One of the most important decisions when buying a shed is choosing where to put it.
-Find out the tips and tricks, and learn about the best location for your shed.
+Read on to find out important considerations when choosing a spot for your shed.

 Is my shed going to store a surfboard?
 A wheelbarrow?
 A rubbish bin?

 Before you even consider looking at a shed you have think about its use.
 If the shed is going to be primarily used for storing garden tools, then it should be close to the garden and a reliable water source.

 If you’re looking for a garden shed to hide your bins or provide a secure and dry area for your bikes, then it’s probably best to position your shed close to the street.
 In this case, a roller door shed down the side of the house might be your best option.